Miguel Layún: Sevilla (loan)

 On 30 January 2018, Layún joined Spanish La Liga outfit Sevilla on a loan deal that ran for the remainder of the 2017–18 season and included a buyout option.

 Villarreal

 On 11 July 2018, Layún joined Villarreal on a three-year deal.
 On 31 August 2018, he would make his debut with the team coming in as a substitute for Santi Cazorla at the 75th minute against Girona, where Villarreal lost 1–0.

 Monterrey

 In January 2019, he moved to Monterrey.
 Despite interest from European clubs like Celta de Vigo and Milan for his services during the 2018 winter transfer season, Layun decided that financially and personally it was a better decision to be back in Mexico and still play at a high level.
 On 2 June 2021, Layún and Monterrey parted ways by mutual consent.

-Return to América
+Return to América and retirement

-On 3 June 2021, Club América signed Layún on one-year deal, with the option of an additional year, on a free transfer from Monterrey.
+On 3 June 2021, Layún returned to Club América signing a one-year deal, with the option of an additional year.

+On 8 October 2023, he announced he would retire from professional football at the end of the year.
+Layún played his last match as a professional in the Apertura 2023 league’s final, winning the match versus Tigres UANL and retiring as a Liga MX champion for Club America.